-WaterAid’s sustainable water, sanitation and hygiene programme, or SusWASH, is a three-year initiative aimed at addressing the long-term challenges of service sustainability and behaviour sustainability, as well as ensuring WASH services can be provided to all groups in society.
+WaterAid’s sustainable water, sanitation and hygiene programme, or SusWASH, is a five-year initiative aimed at addressing the long-term challenges of service sustainability and behaviour sustainability, as well as ensuring WASH services can be provided to all groups in society.
 The SusWASH programme is funded by the H&M Foundation.

 At WaterAid we support direct service provision to demonstrate good practice.
 But crucially, we also strengthen the systems within which these WASH services and behaviours function to ensure they last long after our interventions end.

 In practical terms, this means working across all levels to improve WASH governance, coordination, planning, monitoring, financing, accountability and water resource management.